farmera/sare_grant/post_processing_steps.md

 even the drone used in the study runs a stripped-down version of the open-source Linux operating system, i.e. one may login, get a command prompt, and execute code on the drone.

+#### Post-Processing Steps

 In any part of a multi-step process looms the spectre of error.
 This is especially true if the process relies on manual execution of a number of steps.
 In every phase of this project we have sought to minimize error by __automating__ as much of the work as possible.

-#### Post-Processing Steps

-The automated system designed for the project consists of six steps.
+The processing system designed for our project consists of six automated steps.
 The first four are required to prepare the raw image data prior to analysis.
 The fifth and sixth are post-processing steps that are performed subsequently.
 In this section we consider steps five and six.

 1. Mosaicking
 2. Atmospheric correction